Board of Trustees

 Professor Dr. rer. nat.
 Hans-Ulrich Moritz holds a chair at the Institute of Technical and Macromolecular Chemistry at the University of Hamburg.
 Born in Berlin in 1952, Professor Moritz is not only a chemist, but also holds a degree in business administration.
 Professor Moritz supports the exchange of information between the Board of Trustees and Scientific Advisory Board as representative of a non-medical discipline.
 He is thus a member of both committees.

 The Scientific Advisory Board is made up of medical scientists in Germany and abroad.
 It is a long-standing tradition that it also consists of former awardees at all times.

 Professor Dr. med.
-Roland Martin works at the Clinic for Neurology at the University Hospital Zurich, where he is head of neuroimmunology and MS research.
-His work in restoring the immune system tolerance of MS patients sets new standards in personalised treatment.
+Roland Martin works at the Clinic for Neurology at the University Hospital Zurich, where he is head of neuroimmunology and multiple sclerosis research.
+His work in restoring the immune system tolerance of multiple sclerosis patients sets new standards in personalised treatment.

 Professor Dr. rer. nat.
 Hans-Ulrich Moritz works at the Institute of Technical and Macromolecular Chemistry at the University of Hamburg and organises the exchange of information between the Board of Trustees and the Scientific Advisory Board, making him a member of both committees.
 His special attention to promoting the quality of science is a major aspect of his professional work as well as his voluntary position with the Foundation.